Published November 25, 2024 • 7 Min Read

 You have a bank account in Canada

-To qualify for this exception, you have to file Form 8840 with the IRS every year before June 15th.
+To qualify for this exception, you must file Form 8840 with the IRS every year before June 15th.

 To claim the treaty exemption, it’s typically required to file a U.S. non-resident tax return (1040NR) and attach a treaty exemption statement (Form 8833), which indicates you are a resident of Canada under the treaty.